 Some scenarios in which a claimant may qualify for benefits are:

 - Undergoing intense active treatment that prevents the person from working; or

 - Cancer is in remission and the lingering effects of treatment are causing disability

 If you are unable to work as a result of cancer or malignant neoplastic diseases, you should consult with an experienced long term disability attorney.
-Unfortunately, long term disability carriers do not make it easy for disabled claimants to receive the benefits that they deserve.
 If your cancer or malignant neoplastic disease makes it impossible for you to work and you have been denied your long term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
 Give us a call today to discuss your claim at (888) 321-8131.